…be the Voice of Free Press. Like, Share, Support

 (b) dismantling Christie-era under-taxing of commercial property that shifted the burden to residential taxpayers and deprived our towns of valuable tax ratables; and

-Ayesha is not beholden to special interest groups and believe in the need of strong voices in the state government to mitigate the harm to NJ from national policy changes in our tax code (removing the SALT deduction), offensive anti-immigration rhetoric, and backward looking environmental policy.
+Ayesha is not beholden to special interest groups and believes in the need of strong voices in the state government to mitigate the harm to NJ from national policy changes in our tax code (removing the SALT deduction), offensive anti-immigration rhetoric, and backward-looking environmental policy.

 She does not mind making her phone public, she considers her constituent as a part of her family and encourages people to reach out to her even on her private phone (215) 738-0222 or email at email@example.com if she can be of any assistance and would love to answer any questions people may have.